DomBom16/zenif/docs/modules/cli.md

   Runs when no subcommand is passed.
 If the callback returns a value, it is logged to the terminal.
 - Before Command Callback (`@app.before`)
   Runs just before a subcommand is executed.
 It receives the subcommand name and its arguments; any returned value is logged.
+- After Command Callback (`@app.after`)
+  Runs after a subcommand is executed.
+It receives the subcommand name and its arguments; any returned value is logged.
 - Help Callback (`@app.help`)
   Runs whenever help is shown.
 Its return value is logged as well.